Whether Global Routes is the best fit for you or not, we’re here to help.

 After you finish your service project and say goodbye to your homestay family, you travel with your full group to go adventuring.
 You explore places of astounding natural beauty and visit important cultural and historic sites.
 Depending on which program you choose, you may travel to the headwaters of the Amazon River, snorkel with sea lions off the Galapagos Islands, sail a wooden dhow in Zanzibar, or explore the temples and cobblestone streets of Kathmandu.
 In these spectacular settings, your trip leaders guide you through the final piece of your immersion experience: you reflect on what you learned, celebrate your contributions and discoveries, and prepare to transfer your new knowledge to your life and community back home.

-Our high school programs are designed for students finishing 9th-12th grade and above.
+Our high school programs are designed for students finishing 9th-12th grade.
 We seek students who are searching for an abroad experience that is more in-depth than a teen tour and students who are eager to participate in a meaningful service project and authentic cross-cultural exchange.

 Our high school programs accept a maximum of 18 students per group.
 All groups are accompanied by at least 2 professional, adult leaders and supported by 2-3 specialized in-country staff.